leaf2fire/leaf2fire.github.io/_posts/2018-07-21-body-maintenance.md

 **Current Routine MWF**

+For any exercise, if fatigued or unable to keep pace, move to an easier progression.

 **CSRR** | **Exercise**
 :---: | ---
 A/3/5/90s | Pistol squats.
 A/3/5/90s | Arch hangs.
 Hold at the top for 2s.
 B/3/8/90s | Single legged deadlift.
-Do slowly.
-Focus on form, ROM, and balance.
+Isolate movements.
 B/3/12/90s | Assisted dips on parallettes.
 Elbows in.
-C/3/5/90s | Tucked planche pushups on parallettes.
+C/3/5/90s | Tucked planche pushups.
+Keep elbows on top of hands.
 C/3/5/90s | Incline rows.
 D/3/5/60s | Hanging leg raises.
 D/3/8/60s | Copenhagen twist.
 Start with Copenhagen plank and twist to touch opposite elbow to ground and back to plank.
 Core should remain static.